Rajeet10/Teenflix/README.md

 ## Available Scripts

-In the project directory, you can run:
+Following are the commands you can run throughout project while making any contribution(or changes).

 ### `npm start`